One-Day Workshop on Land-Based Living

 Time: 10:00 am to 5:00 pm.

 Bring: Bring your lunch for a group gathering and conversation.
-Or grab something nearby.

 Excellent for those in the beginning and exploratory stages of getting started with a land-based life.
 We cover common sense, relevant information to help maximize your independence, increase your connection to community, place, and self, and plan out your dreams for the next 1 to 5 years.
 Appropriate for those who are incorporating agriculture, renewable energy, green building, land planning, hand-made products, and land-based living of all kinds.